Akachi-Anabanti/Unity-Tree/backend/README.md

     ```env
     JWT_SECRET_KEY='Your key'
     JWT_CSRF_IN_COOKIES=True
+    DATABASE_URL="YOUR database url"
     ```

-6. To start the backend application, navigate back to the `backend` directory.
-Choose one of the following methods:
+6. To start the backend application, navigate back to the `backend` directory. execute
+    - `flask db upgrade` to create the database migrations Choose one of the following methods:

     **[a] Using Gunicorn**:
     - Execute: